The-OpenROAD-Project/OpenROAD/docs/contrib/CodingPractices.md

 `*.lai *.la *.a *.lib`

-## CMAKE
+## CMake

 ### Practice #35

-Don't change compile flags in cmake files.
+Don't change compile flags in `cmake` files.
 These are set at the top level and should not be overriden.

 ``` cmake